Step 1: Create An Account On The Evolve Website

 - Payment by telephone can be made by calling (636) 584-6739.
 Major credit cards are accepted.
 The cashier will provide you with the receipt number.

 The exam fee covers a single attempt only.
 Applicants who wish to make a second attempt must pay a second exam fee.
+A receipt number will be provided and will be required to schedule your exam in step 3.

 Step 3: Schedule Your Exam